Binance Market Update (2022-07-04)

 Binance

-The global cryptocurrency market cap now stands at $0.89T, up by 3.64% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.90T, up by 2.08% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include REQ, API3, and OGN, up by 31%, 21%, and 20%, respectively.
+Market outperformers include ELF, API3, and DYDX, up by 21%, 16%, and 16%, respectively.

 Top stories of the day: